hashicorp/design-system/website/docs/foundations/colors/partials/code/how-to-use.md

 !!!
 Info

 At the moment the CSS helpers are available only for “semantic” colors.
-In the future we may make available helpers for “palette” and “product/branding” colors, but for now for these colors you have to use the design tokens as CSS variables.
+In the future we may offer helpers for “palette” and “product/branding” colors, but for now for these colors you have to use the design tokens as CSS variables.

 !!!